 Non-high school graduates are those applicants who have not completed a traditional high school program that is recognized by the college.
-To be admitted, non-high school graduates must be at least 16 years of age, take the college's Compass Test or submit ACT scores, and submit a high school transcript from the last school attended.
+To be admitted, non-high school graduates must be at least 16 years old, take the Compass Test or submit ACT scores, and submit a high school transcript from the last school attended.
 These students will be admitted to the college as a provisional student until a final high school or GED transcript is received by the Admissions Office.